"So, you can understand how love must be

 The Elder Scrolls

 Lord High Councilor of House Dagoth, advisor, councilor, scant lover, and personal friend to our half of Resdayn's twin kings, serjo Indoril Nerevar Mora.
 The Devil of Red Mountain, and the death of my House.
-I gave all I had and more for the sake of a united Resdayn, for the sake of Nerevar, and all I had to show for it was the ghost of my House.
+I gave all I had and more for the sake of a united Resdayn, for the sake of Nerevar, and all I had to show for it was ash and despair.
 The Heart was a second chance, the opportunity to give back to my House all I had taken.
-Thus began my time as the Sharmat, the god of desperation.Canon
+It was not my intent to become a god, only to bring back the House I had sacrificed.
+But, perhaps, Dagoth-Ur could succeed where I had failed.Canon

 Iorveth